 - You may not use petty cash to purchase restricted items, such as food eaten off campus, flowers, alcohol, personal items and gifts

 - The vendor must acknowledge our 501(c)(3) status and honor our tax exempt certificate

-- You must submit itemized receipts and any remaining cash to Administration and Planning within two business days of the purchase (failure to do so may preclude you from future use of petty cash, impact your group's spending account and result in group adjudication)
+- You must submit itemized receipts and any remaining cash to Administration and Planning within two business days of the purchase (failure to do so may preclude you from future use of petty cash and impact your group's spending account.)